We’ve really been around the block!

 In late 1945, Obata co-founder Alice Hausner quit her job at a display firm and rented a one-room office in the Syndicate Trust building at 915 Olive Street.
 The building was known locally for its major tenant, the Scruggs-Vandervoort-Barney department store.
 Gardner Advertising, one of Obata’s first and largest clients, occupied the 13th and 14th floors, and was known for having the first air-conditioned offices in the building.
 Alice’s business was booming.
 “After two months alone and more work than I could handle, my sister joined me…and Kim Obata, who worked at the display company, came down to help”.

-By 1949, Alice Hausner, Kimio Obata and Rich Haley had relocated to a paddlewheel boat “at the foot of Pine Street”, sharing rent and clients with the Cassell, Watkins, Stevens advertising art firm.
+By 1949, Alice Hausner and Kimio Obata had relocated to a paddlewheel boat “at the foot of Pine Street”, sharing offices with the Cassell, Watkins, Stevens advertising art firm.
+Rich Haley, also working on the boat, soon joined Obata.
 Life on board was anything but typical.
 Alice talked about having to pause work on watercolor illustrations to let waves settle down after barges passed.
 She also complained of high winds catching portfolio cases on the gangway.
 For entertainment, Kimio Obata offered fencing lessons on deck between projects.
 The location itself was somewhat remote, since the adjacent riverfront at that time consisted of 39 blocks of cleared land and parking lots awaiting future Arch construction.

 By 1952, the company was back on dry land with offices on the third floor of the newly remodeled Roosevelt Federal Savings and Loan at 825 Locust Street.
 In 1955, Kimio’s younger brother Gyo founded architecture firm, Hellmuth, Obata and Kassabaum (HOK), setting up shop in offices one floor below Obata and Associates.

 In 1956, Obata relocated to the Delaney building at 315 N. Tenth Street, sharing space with the Charles F. Weleks & Co. dressmakers.
 The Delaney building was directly across the street from the Syndicate Trust building where Alice and Kimio got their start.
-Within a year, Gyo’s architecture firm HOK had followed Obata, moving to new offices in the Delaney building.
+The building had recently been remodeled by HOK for their new offices and brother Gyo convinced Kimio to follow them there.